 Wolfram ❤s Teachers: A Gift Basket for Educators

-August 30, 2018 — Chapin Langenheim, Coordinating Editor, Document and Media Systems
+August 30, 2018 — Chapin Langenheim, Editorial Project Coordinator, Web and Product Release Management

 Teachers, professors, parents-as-teachers—to ease the transition into the fall semester, we’ve compiled some of our favorite Wolfram resources for educators!
 We appreciate everything you do, and we hope you find this cornucopia of computation useful.

 It’s no secret that we’re fans of technology in the classroom, and that extends past STEM fields.
 Computational thinking is relevant across the whole curriculum—English, history, music, art, social sciences and even sports—with powerful ways to explore the topics at hand through accessible technology.
 Tech-Based Teaching walks you through computational lesson planning and enthusiastic coding events.
 You’ll also find information about teaching online STEM courses, as well as other examples of timely curated content.

 From simply exploring general concepts to researching specifics, from step-by-step solutions for math problems to creating homework worksheets, Wolfram|Alpha is the perfect entry point for an educator using technology in the classroom.
 Keep your students engaged with the award-winning computational knowledge engine and mass amounts of curated information, and make sure to check out Wolfram|Alpha Pro for a new level of computational excellence (and see our current promotions)!